 Autumn equinox: cornmeal and vinegar [representing death and lamentation]

-Mid-autumn: red wine [representing sacrifice and blood]
+Mid-autumn: red wine [representing sacrifice and blood](I deliberately chose libations, which are absorbed by the soil, and other offerings that are easily carried by wind.
+I have never been emotionally comfortable with the practical problem of cleaning up offerings after the ritual.)

 But while I pour libations and make other offerings, I never once thought that I was making these offerings to someone or even to something.
 I do not pour libations out to gods, who I wouldn’t imagine would need them if they did exist.
 Nor do I make offerings to the earth or nature — unless you count my compost box.
 Who then am I offering to?
 Not to myself.
 Instead, I find value in the act of making an offering, a ritualized giving, even when there is no recipient.